Sankhdeep/Sankhdeep/README.md

 # Hi there!
-I'm Sankhdeep Goswami
+I'm Sankhdeep Goswami (Data Science Enthusiast)

 Passionate about coding and technology.
 Welcome to my GitHub profile!